crysxd/Formbot-Voron2.4-Config/README.md

 If you plan to buy this kit please consider to use my affiliate link so I get a small kick back :) https://www.formbot3d.com/products/voron-24-r2-pro-corexy-3d-printer-kit-with-m8p-cb1-board-and-canbus-wiring-system?DIST=RkJCHlg%3D

+The kit as I build it comes with: